ONSdigital/sdc-int-rh-service/README.md

 Instructions for testing teh sending and receiving of events can befound in [MANUAL_TESTING.md](docs/MANUAL_TESTING.md)

-Modified endpoint /cases/uprn/ - method name changed from getHHCaseByUPRN to getLatestValidNonHICaseByUPRN to reflect the fact that it will return non HI cases now with latest valid address record.

 ## Docker image build

 Is switched off by default for clean deploy.
 Switch on with;